Georg Friedrich Haas album: Violin Concerto No. 2 and de terrae fine

 Sciarrino makes use of many types of harmonics.
 Besides the more common ones, he often uses harmonics on the E string, with the stopped finger on a note that’s already quite high.
 The resulting pitches are so high, people often aren’t accustomed even to hear them as pitches. [very high harmonics, on C#] He sometimes also has notes fingered extremely high on the string, fingers placed beyond the fingerboard, near the bow in what I call “rosin territory”. [demo beyond fingerboard] The effect is again a sense of traveling to the beyond.
 These notes reach the edge of physical possibility and start to disappear into the mysterious realm of the inaudible.

 This comes into play especially with the harmonics that don’t speak as immediately, like 3rd harmonics, or when harmonics are played in succession at speeds that don’t give time for the partial to be activated.
 Bow strokes such as jeté or “spazzolare” can add a degree of chance because of how they interact with the string.
-With his interest in peripheries and thresholds of perception, Sciarrino embraces the elements of chance by using harmonics so prevalently.
-Chance can be a determining factor at the thresholds in the spectrum of sound from silence to breath to noise to pitch.
+With his interest in peripheries and thresholds of perception, Sciarrino welcomes the elements of chance by using harmonics so prevalently.
+Chance can be an aesthetic factor at the thresholds in the spectrum of sound from silence to breath to noise to pitch.

 Sciarrino’s Caprice No. 2 consists of double-stop harmonics with tremolos, which clearly recall the double-stop tremolos in Paganini’s Caprice No. 6.
 Paganini’s caprice has one long, sustained melody supported by continuous tremolos on the other string.
 Paganini Caprice #2